WebDev-Guild/webdev-guild.github.io/apprentice/css/attributes.md

     - Change the background size and position
     - Give it a border with a color
     - Give it a border radius
-- Send the link to your forked Codepen to your mentor to pass off this requirement.
+- Send the link to your forked Codepen to the `#requirements` Discord channel to show you have passed this off.

 ## Extra Learning